The Need for Investment Solutions

-In the end, the traditional (asset management or asset-liability management) static strategies without a dynamic risk-controlled ingredient inevitably lead to underspending investors’ risk budgets in normal market conditions (with a high opportunity cost), and over-spending their risk budgets in extreme market conditions.
+In the end, a failure to properly integrate the three forms of risk management in a holistic investment framework inevitably leads to under-spending investors’ risk budgets in normal market conditions (with a high opportunity cost), and over-spending their risk budgets in extreme market conditions.
 This idea was intuitively discussed in Bernstein (1996): “The word risk derives from the Latin risicare, which means to dare.
 In this sense, risk is a choice rather than a fate.
-The actions we dare to take, which depend on how free we are to make choices, are what the story of risk is all about.”
+The actions we dare to take, which depend on how free we are to make choices, are what the story of risk is all about.“

-To date, the centre has implemented six research programmes that explore interrelated aspects of asset allocation and risk management to advance the frontiers of knowledge and foster industry innovation.
+EDHEC-Risk Institute's six research programmes explore interrelated aspects of asset allocation and risk management to advance the frontiers of knowledge and foster industry innovation.
 These programmes correspond to a long-term investment on the part of the Institute.
 They are designed with the support of EDHEC-Risk Institute’s International Advisory Board.
 They host research chairs and strategic research projects that are supported by the industry.

 - Asset Allocation and Alternative Diversification

-The programme includes the “Advanced Modelling for Alternative Investments” research chair, in partnership with Newedge Prime Brokerage, the “Investment and Governance Characteristics of Infrastructure Debt Investments” research chair, in partnership with Natixis, and the “Infrastructure Equity Investment Management and Benchmarking” research chair, in partnership with Meridiam Infrastructure and Campbell Lutyens.
-This programme has also benefitted as part of strategic research projects from the support of CME Group on “Exploring the Commodity Futures Risk Premium: Implications for Asset Allocation and Regulation,” of Aberdeen Property Investors on the EDHEC European Real Estate Investment and Risk Management Survey, and of Morgan Stanley Investment Management on “Financial Engineering and Global Alternative Portfolios for Institutional Investors.”
+The programme includes the “Advanced Modelling for Alternative Investments” research chair, in partnership with Société Générale Prime Services (Newedge), the “Investment and Governance Characteristics of Infrastructure Debt Investments” research chair, in partnership with Natixis, and the “Infrastructure Equity Investment Management and Benchmarking” research chair, in partnership with Meridiam Infrastructure and Campbell Lutyens.
+This programme has also benefitted as part of strategic research projects from the support of CME Group on “Exploring the Commodity Futures Risk Premium: Implications for Asset Allocation and Regulation”, of Aberdeen Property Investors on the EDHEC European Real Estate Investment and Risk Management Survey, and on “Financial Engineering and Global Alternative Portfolios for Institutional Investors” of Morgan Stanley Investment Management.

 - Performance and Risk Reporting